 In The New '10s, recent CanCon efforts have not been quite so fruitful.
 Degrassi: The Next Generation saw its ratings fall so far that the show had to make a Channel Hop to cable sibling MuchMusic (avoiding outright cancellation thanks to its immense popularity in the lucrative American market); The Bridge was cancelled after a season; and Hiccups, Dan for Mayor, and the popular So You Think You Can Dance Canada were all cancelled in September 2011.
 On the flip side, CTV saw far better success with newer hour-long dramas such as Motive and Saving Hope.

 Famously, CTV wrested the Olympics away from the CBC starting with the 2010 Winter Olympics in Vancouver, paying top dollar and nearly being bankrupted when the recession hit; luckily, and unlike in the case of NBC's infamous experience with the 1980 Olympics, they were a huge success.
-CBC did, however, regain the rights to the Olympics and will be doing so beginning in 2014.
+CBC did, however, regain the rights to the Olympics starting with the 2014 Winter Olympics.
 CTV has also succeeded with gaining the rights to the World Cup until 2022.
 Also, the network had also shown an interest in poaching Hockey Night in Canada, the CBC's last remaining bastion in the ratings, but they've been unable as of yet, having lost the new NHL broadcast contract to Rogers Media.
 They did, however, succeed in taking the famous theme music, currently owned by sister cable channel TSN (which is not only a Canadian version of ESPN, but is itself partly owned by the network); perhaps someday they'll be reunited...